mesosphere/dcos-commons/frameworks/kafka/docs/security.md

 With transport encryption enabled, DC/OS Apache Kafka will automatically deploy all brokers with the correct configuration to communicate via SSL.
 The Brokers will communicate securely between themselves using SSL.
 Optionally, plaintext communication can be left open to clients.

-The service uses the [DC/OS CA](https://docs.mesosphere.com/latest/security/ent/tls-ssl/) to generate theSSLartifacts that it uses to secure the service.
+The service uses the [DC/OS CA](https://docs.mesosphere.com/latest/security/ent/tls-ssl/) to generate the SSL artifacts that it uses to secure the service.
 Any client that trusts the DC/OS CA will consider the service's certificates valid.

 *Note*: Enabling transport encryption is _required_ to use [SSL Auth](#ssl-auth) for [authentication](#authentication) (authn), but is optional for [Kerberos authn](#kerberos-authn).